 J. Leaves of Absence and Withdrawals

 When a student’s course of study is interrupted, the interruption is categorized as either a leave of absence or a withdrawal.
-In general, a leave of absence is intended for a student who is in good standing, who needs to suspend his or her enrollment for a short period of time (for example, due to a medical condition), and who intends to return to the Law School immediately following the leave of absence.
-By contrast, a program withdrawal (as opposed to a course withdrawal addressed by section VI.D.) is generally intended for other situations, such as when a student needs to suspend his or her enrollment for a longer period of time or does not intend to return to the Law School.
+In general, a leave of absence is intended for a student who is in good standing, who needs to suspend their enrollment for a short period of time (for example, due to a medical condition), and who intends to return to the Law School immediately following the leave of absence.
+By contrast, a program withdrawal (as opposed to a course withdrawal addressed by section VI.D.) is generally intended for other situations, such as when a student needs to suspend their enrollment for a longer period of time or does not intend to return to the Law School.
 The process for readmission following a leave of absence is less demanding than following a withdrawal.

 1) LEAVES OF ABSENCE FROM DEGREE PROGRAM

 The assistant dean for student affairs has the authority to grant or deny a request for a leave of absence.
 A student who is in good standing and has completed one semester of law school (including completion of all examinations) may submit a written petition requesting a leave of absence to the assistant dean for student affairs.
 The petition should be submitted prior to the start of classes for the semester during which leave is desired or, if the semester has already begun, the petition must be submitted on or before the last day of classes for that semester.
 The petition for a leave of absence should provide an explanation for the reasons for the requested leave and the expected length of the leave.
 If the leave of absence is not granted, the student may instead withdraw from the Law School pursuant to section J.2.